 Confirm that the new widget is present on each step

 Removing A Widget from Base Layout on an Individual Step

 Let's say that you want a widget to appear on every step except for one.
 You need to remove the widget from the one step so you don't need to copy and paste it into each one.

-Click on the unlock button in the right hand menu
+- Click on the unlock button in the Context Pane.

-3. The widget is now unlocked from the Base Layout and belongs only to that step.
-You can add customization (change color, add a trigger, etc.) to this individual widget and it will not affect any other step.
+- The widget is now unlocked from the Base Layout and belongs only to that step.
+You can add customization (change color, add a Trigger, etc.) to this individual widget and it will not affect any other step.

 Additionally, you may want to remove all widgets from the Base Layout at once, rather than selecting them one by one.
-You can do this with the "Gear" icon at the top of the Step tab in the Context Pane.
+You can do this with the "Gear" icon at the top of the Steps Tab in the Context Pane.

 You can also restore all Base Layout widgets after you have removed some of them.

 Using Triggers With The Base Layout

 You can also add Step Triggers to your Base Layout.
 These Triggers run upon Steps being opened, steps being closed, or an external event from a machine or connected device.